Skip to main content

 One parachain

-Due to their parallel nature, they are able to parallelize transaction processing and achieve scalability of the Kusama system.
+Due to their parallel nature, they can parallelize transaction processing and achieve scalability of the protocol.
 They inherit the security of the entire network and can communicate with other parachains through the XCM format.

 Parachains are maintained by a network maintainer known as a collator.
-The role of the collator node is to maintain a full node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of
+The role of the collator node is to maintain a full node of the parachain, retain all necessary information about the parachain, and produce new block candidates to pass to the relay chain validators for verification and inclusion in the shared state.
+The incentivization of a collator node is an implementation detail of the parachain.
+They are not required to be staked on the relay chain or own the native token unless stipulated by the parachain implementation.

-The Kusama Host requires that the state transitions performed on parachains be specified as a Wasm executable.
-Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before Kusama acknowledges a state transition has occurred on a parachain.
-The key constraint regarding the logic of a parachain is that it must be verifiable by the Relay Chain validators.
-Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted to the validators from one or more of the parachain collators to be checked.
+The Polkadot Host requires that the state transitions performed on parachains be specified as a Wasm executable.
+Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the relay chain by the validators before the relay chain acknowledges a state transition has occurred on a parachain.
+The key constraint regarding the logic of a parachain is that it must be verifiable by the relay chain validators.
+Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted for checking to the validators from one or more parachain collators.

 Why Parachains?